What Language is Spoken in Denmark? Danish, of course!

 Greenlandic

 Greenlandic is the official language of Greenland, a country located in the northernmost part of North America.
-However, Greenlandic is also spoken in Denmark, specifically in the autonomous territory of the Faroe Islands and in the capital city of Copenhagen.
-There are approximately 50,000 Greenlandic speakers in Denmark, making it one of the largest Greenlandic-speaking communities outside of Greenland.
+However, people also speak Greenlandic in Denmark, specifically in the autonomous territory of the Faroe Islands and in the capital city of Copenhagen.

 The Greenlandic language is a member of the Inuit-Yupik family of languages, including Inuktitut, spoken in Canada and Alaska.
 Greenlandic is closely related to the Inuit dialects of Inuktitut, and the two languages are often mutually intelligible.
 However, Greenlandic has been influenced by the Danish due to the country’s colonial history.
 As a result, Greenlandic has spoken in Denmark, often including Danish words and phrases.